-Figure 8-5: Edit Group
+Figure 11-6: Edit Group

-- Edit the 'Name' field.
-Enter a user-friendly name to facilitate intuitive management by network administrators. - Edit the time condition.
-You can clear the use time conditions option to remove the condition.
-See Configuring a Time-Based Routing Condition on page 115 for related information.
+- 2. Edit the 'Name' field.
+Enter a user-friendly name to facilitate intuitive management by network administrators. - 3.
+Edit the time condition.
+From the use time conditions drop-down, you can clear time conditions if defined.
+See Configuring a Time-Based Routing Condition on page 148 for related information.
 You can alternatively remove a single condition if multiple time conditions are attached. - 4.
 Click OK.